raspberrypilearning/interactive-animation/en/step_4.md

 --- task ---

-**How to ...**: if you need a bit of help on create your sprite's movement and to make your sprite to bounce when it touches the edge of the Stage, choose one of the patterns below as a starting point.
+**How to ...**: if you need a reminder about how to create your sprite's movement and it bounce when it touches the edge of the Stage, choose one of the patterns below as a starting point.

-If you know which block to use then you can get coding.
+If you know which block to use then move to the next step.

 --- collapse ---
 ---